howtostartacoop/howtostartacoop/pages/index.md

 # How to Start a Coop

 This site is dedicated to helping you start your a cooperative.
-Our information is compiled from a variety of sources including the Democracy at Work Institute, the Center for Cooperatives, the Sustainable Economies Law Center, and the NW Cooperative Foundation.
+Our information is compiled from a variety of sources including the [Democracy at Work Institute](https://institute.coop/), [the Center for Cooperatives](https://uwcc.wisc.edu/), [the Sustainable Economies Law Center](https://www.theselc.org/), and the [Cooperative Development Foundation](https://www.cdf.coop/).
+One major resource we relied heavily on is *Steps to Starting a Worker Co-op* by Gary Hansen.
 We have tried our best to make the process as simple as possible.

 ## Questions
 To ask a question on any topic covered on this site, click the ellipses and then click "Ask a Question".